AUTHOR R. ANN SIRACUSA . . . . . . . . . . . . . . . . . . . . . . It isn't the destination that matters -- It's the journey that counts!

 "The ever-increasing rate of technological change in our local environment is expected to undergo a permanent

-in its self-development, 2) human-surpassing in its mental complexity, or 3) effectively i
+in its self-development, 2) human-surpassing in its mental complexity, or 3) effectively instantaneous in

 self-improvement (from our perspective).